scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

     Property for the byte-wise native-endian unsigned base-2 integer representation of the bitstring.

-    When used as a setter the value must fit into the current length of the :class:`BitString`, else a :exc:`ValueError` will be raised.
+    When used as a setter the value must fit into the current length of the :class:`BitString`, else a :exc:`ValueError` will be raised..

 Exceptions
 ----------

-.. exception:: Error
+.. exception:: Error(Exception)

-Used for miscellaneous exceptions where built-in exception classes are not appropriate.
+Base class for all module exceptions where built-in exception classes are not appropriate.

+.. exception:: InterpretError(Error, ValueError)

+.. exception:: ByteAlignError(Error)

+.. exception:: CreationError(Error, ValueError)

+.. exception:: ReadError(Error, IndexError)